bernardpeh/practical-symfony-3/manuscript/Chapter_6.md

 }
 ```

 Next we need to configure FOSUserBundle.
-Don't worry if certain directives doesn't make sense.
+Don't worry if certain directives don't make sense.
 It will as you progress further.
 Note that yaml files cannot contain tabs.

 ```
 # app/config/config.yml